|

 Damn Yankees, and Inherit the Wind.

-1955 was the year of the Salk
+was the year of beginning construction on the LI

-polio vaccine, and the year the AFL merged with the CIO.
+union merged with the CIO.
 It

 was the year of the novels, Marjorie Morningstar,